 Mr Jones finally conceded that there was some merit in the technique, but confirmed there were no plans to teach it to learner drivers in the UK, nor to require drivers generally to employ it.

-It’s difficult to understand what the Minister’s reluctance is to a measure which could significantly cut down car-dooring incidents with very little expenditure required.
+It’s difficult to understand the Minister’s reluctance to a measure that could significantly cut down car-dooring incidents with very little expenditure required.
 It’s obvious his response was not the answer we would have wished for, but it is a start of a wider campaign that goes beyond simple driver or passenger behaviour.

 However, as long as car-dooring is still treated as a trivial offence in the courts or a matter for joking about in the national media, then we’ll have our work cut out for ourselves as we try to make our roads safer for everyone.